captainmarkos/api-mfa/README.md

 Let's start off with some definitions which most are obvious but no assumptions.

-- 2FA : 2 Factor Authentication
+- 2FA : 2nd Factor Authentication
 - MFA : Multi Factor Authentication
+- U2F : Universal 2nd Factor
 - OTP : One Time Password
 - TOTP : Time-based One Time Password
 - ROTP : Ruby One Time Password - [https://github.com/mdp/rotp](https://github.com/mdp/rotp)

-Next let's add api versioning to our app.
+Let's add api versioning to our app.
 The directory structure change is the following

 ```bash
 # create directories